-MCINTOSHFORMS™ is a grammatical method used by McIntoshLinguistics along with its editing process called the Literary Editing Project (LEP), which provides a study and description of morphology, syntax, and orthography.
+MCINTOSHFORMS™ is a grammatical method used by McIntoshLinguistics along with its editing process called The Literary Editing Project (The LEP), which provides a study and description of orthography, syntax, and morphology.

 Within a Microsoft (MS) Word document, MCINTOSHFORMS™ uses regular expressions (regexes) and/or grammatical forms (letters, words, phrases, and punctuation) to isolate word structures (morphology), sentences elements (syntax), and orthography (hyphenation that forms compound words and punctuation that coordinate and combine).
 The result will allow you to examine/review grammatical constituents and grammatical functions.

 “… words form phrases, grammatical functions emerge from morphological and phrasal structure, and patterns of phrases evoke a complex meaning.”Thoughtco.com according a definition and discussion of Lexical-Function Grammar by Mary Dalrymple